| | |

 action taking place at several levels, with some diabolical twists

+and turns that I'll leave for you to discover.
 Where we may also not quite be anymore is cyberpunk, even though

 that's how Jim characterizes the novel.
 There's lots of exhaustively